Learn How to Save Money Fast On A Low Income - Kotak Life

 How can I prioritize savings with a limited income?

-Prioritizing savings involves allocating a portion of income towards essentials like housing, food, and healthcare first, followed by setting aside a fixed amount for savings before covering discretionary expenses.
+If you have limited income, you can prioritize your savings by allocating a portion of your income towards essentials like housing, food, and healthcare first, followed by setting aside a fixed amount for savings before covering extra expenses.

 What if unexpected expenses arise while following a complete savings plan?